 As we observed Maggie walk across the parking lot two hours later, her left rear foot was obviously dragging and she was unable to bear normal weight on that leg.
 She was limping and when we took x-rays, our worst fears were confirmed.
 The pictures of the foot, leg and hip looked normal.
 It wasn't until we got to the x-rays of the 'backbone' or spine, that the cause of the problem was readily apparent.

 The x-rays showed an obvious narrowing of the normal space between the last thoracic and first lumbar vertebra.
 Normally this space is filled with a 1/4" spongy pad we call a disc.
 Our physical exam and other tests confirmed our diagnosis that Maggie had 'ruptured' a disc, causing it to put pressure on the spinal cord and disrupt nerve flow to the back leg.
 Her condition had progressed to a limp when she first arrived at the clinic, and less than two hours after her arrival she had lost total use of the leg and could not feel pain or pressure.
 And worst of all, the right rear leg was beginning to be affected!
 A decision had to be made immediately.
-A delay in treatment could lead to total paralysis
+A delay in treatment could lead to total paralysis and death.

 Although this IV disc disease can be treated medically, we felt that surgery was the best course of action since the symptoms were progressing so fast.
 This meant going in and removing a section of the bony vertebrae giving more space for the spinal cord while at the same time removing the ruptured disc.
 Because a few hours earlier her dog had been perfectly normal and very active, the decision was difficult for Maggie's owner.
 Thankfully she agreed, because by the time we started preparing Maggie for surgery, both rear legs were paralyzed.